MicrosoftDocs/bot-docs/articles/includes/quickstart-javascript.md

    npm install -g npm
    ```

-1. Next, install Yeoman and the generator for JavaScript.
+1. Next, install or update Yeoman and the generator for JavaScript.
+(Yeoman is a tool for creating applications.
+For more information, see [yeoman.io](https://yeoman.io).)

    ```bash
    npm install -g yo generator-botbuilder